tjdragon/LLMde0/readme.md

 print(decoded_text)
 ```

-What is generated now is gibirish because the model used has not been trained on data.
+What is generated now is gibberish because the model used has not been trained on data.
 With the input context "All the contagion", the result comes out as "All the contagion davidiman Byeswick unlockedometer".

 # Model training